wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

         ```
         curl -X GET --header "Accept: application/json" --header "Authorization: Bearer <Wavefront_Token>" "https://<Tenant_Name>.wavefront.com/api/v2/chart/api?q=limit(100%2C%20traces(spans(%22beachshirts.shopping.*%22)))&s=1601894248&g=d&view=METRIC&sorted=false&cached=true&useRawQK=false"
         ```
-1. Upload the JSON file and view trace data.
+1. Upload the JSON file or feed the JSON response from the API to offline traces, and view trace data.
 You can only upload one JSON file at a time.
     1. Click **Applications** > **Offline Traces**.
     1. Click **Upload JSON**, select the JSON file you saved that has the imported trace data, and click **Open**.
   <br/>Now, you see the trace data you imported.